Revolting Rhymes (film)

-Revolting Rhymes is a 2016 British animated fantasy comedy drama television film written for the screen and directed by Jakob Schuh and Jan Lachauer, based on the 1982 book of the same name written by Roald Dahl and illustrated by Quentin Blake.
+Revolting Rhymes is a 2016 British animated fantasy comedy drama television film written for the screen and directed by Jakob Schuh and Jan Lachauer, based on the 1982 book written by Roald Dahl and illustrated by Quentin Blake.

 Retelling and intertwining five of the six fairy tales from the book, the two-part film was produced by Magic Light Pictures.
 The film was animated in Berlin (Magic Light Pictures Berlin) and Cape Town (Triggerfish Animation Studios).
 It aired on BBC One in the United Kingdom and on PBS in the United States.

 One of the parts was nominated for the Academy Award for Best Animated Short Film at the 90th Academy Awards.

 Plot

 Part 1

 An elderly woman named Miss Hunt is sitting by herself in a booth at an empty restaurant when a wolf in a trenchcoat enters and requests sitting with her.
 Miss Hunt allows the wolf and learns he is waiting for an old friend, revealing that she is waiting to babysit the children in the house across the street.
 Upon noticing Miss Hunt's book of fairy tales, the wolf expresses disdain for Red Riding Hood and states that Snow White is actually a blonde.
 He then reveals that he once had two nephews, Rolf and Rex, and begins to tell the story of what happened to them.

 Some years earlier, a young Red Riding Hood was selling flowers on the street and sold a sprig of mistletoe to a young princess named Snow White, who dropped it into the grave of her recently deceased mother.
 Red soon joins Snow White by dropping her own remaining flowers in the grave and comforting Snow, the two quickly become friends.
 Snow's father, the king, soon finds a new queen, the nasty Miss Maclahose.
 She brings with her to the castle a magic mirror that always gives an accurate answer to any question asked of it, the mirror constantly telling Maclahose that she is the fairest in the land until Snow grows up and the mirror declares her the fairest.
 Outraged, Maclahose orders the Huntsman to kill Snow and bring back her heart.

 Meanwhile, the adult Red now runs her own flower stall and keeps her savings in a piggy bank at Porkley's Bank.
 Red and Snow were enjoying themselves in the forest when the Huntsman appears and kidnaps Snow, dropping his pistol which Red picked up while failing to save Snow.
-At the same time, Rolf has a falling out with his uncle and his search for a meal results in him eating Red's grandmother before putting on her clothes to eat Red.
-But Red is not disturbed, briefly confusing him before shooting him dead with the pistol – yielding herself a new wolfskin coat which she points out to the wolf while mourning Snow in the forest.
+At the same time, Rolf has a falling out with his uncle and his search for a meal results in him eating Red's grandmother before putting on her clothes to eat Red, who, however, is not disturbed, briefly confusing him before shooting him dead with the pistol – yielding herself a new wolfskin coat which she points out to the wolf while mourning Snow in the forest.